What does it mean to be a stalker?

 Get help

 No one has the right to threaten you or control you using unwelcome attention.
 If you or someone you know is being stalked you can get help at Bjarkarhlíð in Reykjavík, Bjarmahlíð in Akureyri or Sigurhæðir in Selfoss.
+You can also report it directly to the police.

 Do you recognize abuse?